 In assessing the realizability of our deferred tax assets, we review all available positive and negative evidence, including reversal of deferred tax liabilities, potential carrybacks, projected future taxable income, tax planning strategies and recent financial performance.
-We have experienced a cumulative pre-tax loss over the trailing three years.
-As such, we consider it appropriate to continue to maintain a valuation allowance against our deferred tax assets.
-We will continuously reassess the appropriateness of maintaining a valuation allowance.
+As we have experienced a cumulative pre-tax loss over the trailing three years, we continue maintain a valuation allowance against our deferred tax assets.